cheatsgod/Fivem-Spoofer-CFX/README.md

 * `  REMOVE HARDWARE ID BANNED | 13 DAY | 365 DAY | 250 + DAY | ETC...`

-* ` FOLLOW THE VIDEOS , I UPLOADED BELOW `
+* ` FOLLOW THE VIDEOS, I UPLOADED BELOW `

-* ` IF FREE VERSION NOT WORKING , JOIN DISCORD FOR SUPPORT `
+* ` IF THE FREE VERSION NOT WORKING, JOIN DISCORD FOR SUPPORT ` `
-`
 - ` 📌 (NEW) | CHANGE NEW STEAM ACCOUNT + DISCORD ACCOUNT + REINSTALL FIVEM AGAIN`